rspack-contrib/rsbuild-plugin-check-syntax/README.md

 ## Limitations

+### Syntax detection range

-1. Check Syntax plugin only checks incompatible syntax in the outputs and cannot detect missing polyfills.
+This plugin only checks incompatible syntax in the outputs and cannot detect missing polyfills.

-2. Check Syntax plugin's detection may be inaccurate in certain cases due to the limitations of AST parser.
-Check Syntax is implemented based on [Acorn](https://github.com/acornjs/acorn), which targets a specific ECMA version, such as ES2018.
-On the other hand, SWC can target specific syntax during compilation, such as ES2018's Object Spread.
-This difference means that using the same browserslist configuration, SWC's compiled output is correct, but Check Syntax may still fail detection.
+### Syntax detection accuracy

+The syntax detection in this plugin may have some limitations due to the granularity difference between the AST parser and the actual compiler:

+1. **Parser Granularity**: This plugin uses [Acorn](https://github.com/acornjs/acorn) as its parser, which can only check syntax compatibility at the ECMAScript version level (like ES5, ES2015, etc).

+2. **Compiler Granularity**: The JavaScript compiler (such as SWC) is more fine-grained and can handle individual syntax features independently.
+For example, it knows that Firefox 45 supports arrow functions even though it doesn't support all ES2015 features.

+This difference can lead to false positives.
+For example:

+- When your browserslist includes `firefox >= 45`:
+  - SWC correctly determines that arrow functions can be used since Firefox 45 supports them
+  - This plugin will report an error because Firefox 45 doesn't support all ES2015 features

+Therefore, you might encounter situations where the compiled output is actually compatible with your target browsers, but this plugin still reports errors due to this granularity mismatch.

 ## License